Here are some milestones from the history of the Iron Mountain Hot Springs property

 August 2014 — The Iron Mountains Hot Springs LLC, which is co-owned by Steve and Jeanne Beckley and Mogli and Coop Cooper, announced that it is going through the approval process with the City of Glenwood Springs to redevelop the historic Iron Springs Spa on 13 acres just across from the tram base at Glenwood Caverns Adventure Park.

-October 20, 2014 — After receiving unanimous approval from the City of Glenwood Springs, owners broke ground on the new Iron Mountain Hot Springs.
-The plans include a family pool and eight smaller, mineral hot springs pools, along with buildings to house admissions, changing rooms, concessions and retail operations.
-The first phase of development includes naturally shaped pools that blend into the landscaping on the hillside next to the river, a watchtower resembling an old water tower similar to one that was on the site in the 1890s, and walkways heated with water from the hot springs connecting the pools.
-The family pool will include an elevated, hotter whirlpool spa where parents can soak while watching their children play in the shallow, cooler pool.
-A waterfall will cascade from the upper section to the lower pool.
-A large shade structure will provide guests a place to rest, enjoy food and beverages, and take in the views.
+October 20, 2014 —After receiving unanimous approval from the City of Glenwood Springs, owners broke ground on the new Iron Mountain Hot Springs.
+The property included a family pool and 17 smaller, mineral hot springs pools, along with a bathhouse, concessions and retail operations.
+The development includes naturally shaped pools that blend into the landscaping on the hillside next to the river, a watchtower resembling an old water tower similar to one that was on the site in the 1890s, and walkways heated with water from the hot springs connecting the pools.
+The family pool includes an elevated, hotter whirlpool spa where parents can soak while watching their children play in the shallow, cooler pool.
+A waterfall cascades from the upper section to the lower pool.
+A large shade structure provides guests a place to rest, enjoy food and beverages, and take in the views.